ibm-cloud-docs/openshift/openshift_troubleshoot_storage.md

     oc apply -f my_pod.yaml
     ```
     {: pre}

+    Is the init container failing?
+Because OpenShift sets restricted security context constraints, you might see an error such as `chown: /opt/ibm-ucd/server/ext_lib: Operation not permitted`.
+For your deployment, [use a SCC](/docs/openshift?topic=openshift-openshift_scc) that allows `chown` operations and try again.
+    {: note}

 6. Verify that the volume is successfully mounted to your pod.
 Note the pod name and **Containers/Mounts** path.
    ```